sourav0812/gmm-clustering-classification/README.md

 Along the way, I applied concepts like dimensionality reduction, unsupervised learning, generative modeling, and model selection techniques.
 This wasn't just about getting code to run — it was about understanding why and how these models work in different settings.

 🔍 What this project covers
-1. Clustering with GMM on Two Moons
+1. Clustering with GMM on Two Moons:
 Used make_moons() to simulate non-linear cluster data

 Trained GMM with 2 components to fit the data